antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 * In addition, a 'getting started' walkthrough of how to checkout the API source code through to launching the API into production.
 This is crucial for new developers, especially where you are using non-standard or custom technologies.
 * A brief overview of the development process, issues that were encountered, any non-straight forward decisions that were taken and why, etc. This aids new developers understand how the API was built and why it works the way it does.
 This is especially important if non-standard design decisions were made.

-The standard of documentation for both internal and externally released APIs **SHOULD** be the same, i.e. you should assume the developer has never used one of our APIs before.
+The standard of documentation for both internal and externally released APIs **SHOULD** be the same, i.e. you **SHOULD** assume the developer has never used one of our APIs before.
 It is reasonable to assume knowledge of basic programming terminology and concepts and a certain familiarity with the BAS domain.

 Where useful and available, link to meeting minutes, process reports or other sources of information that may have been created as part of a development.
 This can provide more context without much effort on your part.